 North Platte is a conventional oil development located in deepwater in the US and is operated by Total E&P USA.
 Discovered in 2012, North Platte lies in block Garden Banks 959, Garden Banks 915, Garden Banks 916, and Garden Banks 958, with water depth of around 4,850 feet.

-The project is currently in feed stage and is expected to start commercial production in 2025.
-Final investment decision (FID) of the project will be approved in 2021.
+The project is currently in feed stage and is expected to start commercial production in 2026.
 The North Platte conventional oil development will involve the drilling of approximately eight wells and includes FPU and subsea trees.

 Field participation details